 4. Staff lose sight of security concerns

-Even if your company has taken the time to educate staff on cyber security risks, there is a chance that they will lose sight or forget these concerns when working at home.
+Even if your company has taken the time to educate staff on cyber security risks, there is a chance that they will lose sight of or forget these concerns when working at home.
 With the busy day-to-day, IT security can fall down people’s priority lists and without supervisors present to monitor their activity, employees are more likely to be lax about security protocols.

-Also, the length of the pandemic and the economic impact has meant that some employees may by worried about their job prospects or financial position.
+Also, the length of the pandemic and the economic impact has meant that some employees may be worried about their job prospects or financial position.
 Studies have found that many workers were preparing for the worst-case scenario – that is, they lose their job, or their company becomes insolvent.
 In fact, a report by Deloitte found that 26% of survey respondents report being tempted to make copies of important company data as a precaution.
 Storing internal company data against a worst-case scenario very clearly illustrates how crucial it is for companies to act to prevent the loss of corporate data, intellectual property and, more broadly, to tackle the risk of corporate fraud.

 5. Weak passwords

 Even if your company makes use of VPNs, firewalls and security software, your business may still be at risk from employees using weak passwords on their accounts.
-Rather than try to break through tight security infrastructure, cyber criminals will firstly try to crack accounts that may have weak passwords.
+Rather than try to break through tight security infrastructure, cybercriminals will firstly try to crack accounts that may have weak passwords.
 To do this they use a number of tools, like password generators and coding bots to continuously try and guess passwords and check accounts for repeat passwords.

 6. Phishing and ransomware

-Another major threat that remote workers face is from phishing and ransomware attacks.
+Another major threat that remote workers face is phishing and ransomware attacks.
 These scams are designed by cybercriminals to fool victims into sharing sensitive information or downloading malicious malware onto their devices.
-This kind of threat should already be on workers’ radar, however, during the pandemic the number of these sorts of attacks has grown enormously.
+This kind of threat should already be on workers’ radar, however, during the pandemic, the number of these sorts of attacks has grown enormously.

 According to databasix, phishing emails have spiked by over 600% since the end of February as cyber-criminals look to capitalise on the fear and uncertainty generated by the COVID-19 pandemic.

-They work by a criminal posing as a legitimate source, usually over email, to trick the victim into sharing log in details or sensitive information.
+They work by a criminal posing as a legitimate source, usually over email, to trick the victim into sharing login details or sensitive information.
 The criminal will then steal this information or lock it and ask for a ransom to be paid.